ljbo82/cpp-project-builder-core/README.md

 ### project.mk

-This is the main makefile.
+This is the main makefile provided by the build system.
 It contains standard recipes to build C/C++/Assembly multiplatform projects using a GCC-based compiler.

 Include this file at the end of your `$(PROJ_ROOT)/Makefile`.